lautaro@wilsf — bash — ~/darwin/prefrontal-cortex.md

 └─────┘

-The internal joke at Darwin is that to innovate with this technology, you either need to have very little prefrontal cortex, or be drunk all the time.
 Neither is realistic.
 What you actually need is to consciously override your own risk aversion.
 If you’re over 30, you should feel the risk in your hands and your heart rate when you delegate something important to AI — and then do it anyway.

-So the move is a mixed team.
+The move is a mixed team.
 Young people who use the technology with no fear, even when they make big mistakes.
 Plus older people who have explicitly committed to delegating, despite the discomfort.
 When we interview senior people we ask them, point blank: do you really believe the world is changing?
 Are you willing to delegate, knowing it’s risky?

 about:blank ↗ open in new tab